QuickRecon/DiveCANHead/STM32/Jobs.md

     Use the preprocessor sparingly
     Limit pointer use to a single dereference, and do not use function pointers Compile with all possible warnings active; all warnings should then be addressed before the release of the software

+# Things that ought to get done
+- Menu for setting cell type
+- Make DiveCAN multi-device safe so we can make multiple menu rows
+- Predive "app", show loop pressure and such